Collisions of false-vacuum bubble walls in a quantum spin chain: Results

+and the minimum separation $d$ is chosen to avoid interaction effects between the kink and antikink.
+See App.~\ref{app:detection} for details of the approximation.
+In this case $d=60$ lattice sites.

+We plot the probability $1-P_{\kappa\overline{\kappa}}$ of \emph{not} being in the $\kappa\overline{\kappa}^{(0,0)}$ sector as a function of time for $g=0.8$ in Fig.~\ref{fig:ising_error}.
+The results are consistent with purely elastic scattering of kinks: The probability is estimated to be around $\mathcal{O}(10^{-5})$ before the first collision, which occurs at $t\approx 140$.
+This is the same order of magnitude as our numerical estimate of the accuracy of the kink-antikink quasiparticle basis states, as detailed in App.~\ref{app:ex_basis}.
+After the first collision, $1-P_{\kappa\overline{\kappa}}$ again drops to $\mathcal{O}(10^{-5})$, at a value slightly higher than the pre-collision value.
+The difference closes as the maximum allowed MPS bond dimension is increased, leaving little room for any inelastic scattering process.

+\emph{During} the first collision, components of the state leave the space of well-separated localized quasiparticles as the kink and antikink approach each other and begin to interact.
+We \emph{explicitly exclude} these interacting states from the $\kappa\overline{\kappa}$ subspace via the minimum separation $d = 60$ in \eqref{eq:mom_overlap}, hence $1-P_{\kappa\overline{\kappa}}$ increases significantly until the kink and and antikink wavefronts separate again.

+After the second collision, at $t\approx 430$, $1-P_{\kappa\overline{\kappa}}$ does not drop as low as $\mathcal{O}(10^{-5})$.
+However, this should not be interpreted as evidence of inelastic scattering.
+As is apparent in both Fig.~\ref{fig:implots} and Fig.~\ref{fig:ising_error}, the kink and antikink wavepackets broaden significantly with time and successive collisions.
+This broadening leads to more terms in the wavefunction in which the separation of the kink and antikink remains less than $d$ even between collisions.
+We cannot unambiguously count these terms toward the $\kappa\overline{\kappa}$ sector due to interaction effects.

+While we cannot entirely rule out inelastic scattering using our data, the very small value of $1-P_{\kappa\overline{\kappa}}$ after the first collision tells us that any inelastic process would have to be extremely unlikely to be consistent with these results.
 This observation is surprising given that the spin chain and its emergent field theory are not integrable, but consistent with recent observations of nonthermalizing states in the Ising model \cite{james_nonthermal_2019, wurtz_emergent_2020, lerose_quasilocalized_2020}.
-We further find that elastic scattering persists even if we allow the kink velocity to exceed $v_{\max}$, as it does in simulation (i) of Figs.~\ref{fig:implots} and~\ref{fig:ising_error} (see App.~\ref{app:velocity}), so that the emergent relativistic field theory is no longer a good description of the physics.
+We further find that elastic scattering persists even if we allow the kink lattice momentum to exceed $p(v_{\max})$, as it does in simulation (i) of Figs.~\ref{fig:implots} and~\ref{fig:ising_error} (see App.~\ref{app:velocity}), so that the emergent relativistic field theory is no longer a good description of the physics.
 This is strong evidence that, in the Ising chain with a weak longitudinal field, bubbles are stable up to \emph{arbitrarily} high energies: When a bubble is large enough, its walls will not meet due to Bloch oscillations, so no scattering can occur while it remains localized.
-When bubbles are small enough for the kinks to collide, our evidence suggests they always do so elastically.
+When bubbles are small enough for the kinks to collide, our evidence suggests they do so elastically with extremely high probability.